StasGC/ImageCaptionSystem-ru/README.md

 For the second model, the weights of two models were taken: **ruGPT3Small** and **ruGPT3Medium**.
 Then they were fine-tuned on a dataset of russion language, containing labels and capltion from them.

 Thus, 3 models were developed: ruGPT3Small trained on 2 and 10 epochs, ruGPT3Medium trained on 5 epochs.
-The **ruGPT3Small(2 epochs)** model worked best on tests, but ruGPT3Medium makes more eloquent captions.
+Generally speaking, following conclusions can be made:**ruGPT3Small(2 epochs)** model worked best on tests, but ruGPT3Medium makes more eloquent captions.

 ![](/readme_pics/example.png)